pelithne/appservice-to-containerapp/exercise1.md

   --scale-rule-metadata concurrentRequests=50 \
   --min-replicas 1 --max-replicas 10
 ```
+Commentary: This adds an HTTP concurrency scale rule; think “open tables in a café.”
+Go higher if each request is I/O bound, lower if CPU heavy.
+Min keeps a warm instance; max caps runaway scaling.
 ## 7. New Version
 Update the message and rebuild using ACR Tasks:
 ```bash